AquaDraco/UnityStationWiki/How-to-use-Sourcetree.md

 With this done, you have everything setup to start using sourcetree like a boss, congratz!

 ## TODO
+ - Reset and Discard
  - Committing
  - Squashing
  - Merging
  - Rebase
  - Conflicts
+ - Pushing to other contributors PR's